Gallstones and gallbladder diseaseCholecystitis; Choledocholithiasis; Bile duct stones

 Gallstones that do not cause symptoms rarely lead to problems.
 Death, even from gallstones with symptoms, is very rare.
 Serious complications are also rare.
 If they do occur, complications usually develop from stones in the bile duct, or after surgery.

-Gallstones, however, can cause obstruction at any point along the ducts that carry bile.
+Gallstones, however, can cause an obstruction at any point along the ducts that carry bile.
 In such cases, symptoms can develop.

 - In most cases of obstruction, the stones block the cystic duct, which leads from the gallbladder to the common bile duct.
 This can cause pain (